Last updated 12/03/2021 at 12:56

 Why should I wear a face covering?

-The World Health Organisation (WHO) have recently found that wearing a face covering helps protect yourself and those around you.
+The World Health Organisation (WHO) has found that wearing a face-covering helps protect yourself and those around you.

 What if I'm exempt?